The Divergent Series: Allegiant: Plot

-Tris ends her partnership with David and gathers Caleb and Christina in David's hovercar to return to Chicago.
-Nita helps them escape, revealing that David's rule is not popular with the Bureau.
-The Factionless capture Four, who confronts Evelyn about ending the violence.
-Tris, Caleb, and Christina arrive to find the city tearing itself apart at the opening stage of a full assault by the Allegiant.
-At the Bureau, David makes a deal with Peter in exchange for Peter's promotion and insertion into Chicago to convince Evelyn to deploy a hidden Bureau stockpile of amnesia gas, creating peace by wiping all factions' memories.
-She agrees, so Peter takes her to a hidden vault.
+Tris ends her partnership with David and gathers Caleb and Christina in his hovercar to return to Chicago.
+Nita helps them escape, revealing David's unpopularity with the Bureau.
+The Factionless capture Four, who confronts Evelyn about the violence.
+Tris, Caleb, and Christina arrive to find the city in chaos during an Allegiant assault.
+At the Bureau, David makes a deal with Peter to promote him and gain access to Chicago, convincing Evelyn to use a hidden stockpile of amnesia gas to erase all factions' memories and create peace.
+She agrees, and Peter takes her to the vault.

 Four, Tris and Christina fight through the Factionless and arrive at the vault.
 Four convinces Evelyn to stop the gas attack, as he would not remember her.
-She capitulates, but a frustrated Peter shoots her in the leg, gloating until the same gas starts flooding the vault itself.
-Realizing David has betrayed him, Peter opens the vault so that Tris and Four can stop the gas.
+She capitulates, but a frustrated Peter shoots her in the leg, gloating until the same gas starts flooding the vault.
+Realizing David has betrayed him, Peter opens the vault so Tris and Four can stop the gas.
 Peter flees back towards the Bureau, though Four vows to find and kill him.

 Caleb arrives and aids Tris in destroying the gas dispersion hub.
 The group gathers atop the Erudite building as it watches David's hovercar, which autopilots back towards the Bureau.
-Tris transmits a message to the world, revealing the existence of Bureau and that Chicago was an experiment in genetic purity.
+Tris transmits a message to the world, revealing the Bureau's existence and that Chicago was an experiment in genetic purity.
 Her message tells the Bureau that Chicago is no longer their experiment.
-Caleb then detonates the explosives they loaded in the hovercar, disrupting the cloak shield and revealing the Bureau to the world.
+Caleb then detonates the explosives they loaded into the hovercar, disrupting the cloaking shield and revealing the Bureau to the world.